KevinDepedri/Automated-Planning/README.md

 ```

 ## PLANSYS2
 PlanSys2 is based on ROS2.
-Furthermore, 2 more packages are required to build the dependencies of the project (Rosdep) and to compile it (Colcon for ROS).
+To compile a PlanSys2 project you will need ROS2 and 2 more packages that are required to build the dependencies of the project (Rosdep) and to compile it (Colcon for ROS2).
 Follow the ensuing steps to install everything

 ### ROS2
 1. Set locale